-Alzheimer’s, Parkinson’s disease and dementia, can be debilitating conditions.
+Alzheimer’s, Parkinson’s disease, and dementia can be debilitating conditions.
 All involve brain function.
-Science is finding that the risk of contracting one of these devastating neurological conditions may be lowered with regular exercise, lowered about thirty percent -a significant number.
-Aerobic exercise in particular, has been shown to provide neurological protection though all types of exercise provide some benefit.
-The popularity of word games like Wordle and number games like Sudoku, show that Americans like a challenge.
+Science is finding that the risk of contracting one of these devastating neurological conditions may be lowered with regular exercise, lowered by about thirty percent -a significant number.
+Aerobic exercise, in particular, has been shown to provide neurological protection through all types of exercise provide some benefit.
+The popularity of word games like Wordle and number games like Sudoku show that Americans like a challenge.
 But what many people don’t know is that while they’re innocently struggling to find the right letter or, crunching numbers to complete a puzzle, they are training their brain.
 Brain games improve brain function by boosting short-term memory, through what is called the brain’s working memory.
 This part of the brain deals with understanding concepts and languages at a faster rate.

 About the Author